stonefl/stonefl.github.io/_posts/2018-04-17-set-up-scala-development-environment-for-apache-spark-in-standalone-mode.md

 ### Install Scala IDE for Eclipse

-You can download the lastest version from [http://scala-ide.org/download/sdk.html](http://scala-ide.org/download/sdk.html).
+You can download the lastest version of Scala IDE from [http://scala-ide.org/download/sdk.html](http://scala-ide.org/download/sdk.html).
 At the time of this writing, the latest version is 4.7.0 which is based on the Eclipse 4.7(Oxygen) with Scala 2.12.
 After download, simply extract it into a folder, such as `C:\eclipse`.

 ### Install Scala (optional)